Redocly/redocly-cli-cookbook/custom-plugin-decorators/update-example-dates/README.md

 }
 ```

-It operates on the `Example`, `MediaType` and `Schema` nodes to cover the different ways of specifying examples (see the [specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#media-type-object)).
+It operates on the `Example`, `MediaType` and `Schema` nodes to cover the different ways of specifying examples.

 The `traverseAndReplaceWithComputedDateTime` function traverses the tree of nodes and replaces the values that contain the specific `$DateTimeNow` variable in examples with a computed datetime value: